kevinbarabash/beignet/design/mvp/07_bonus_features.md

 There are lots of great features from other languages that we can bring to Crochet to make it even more of a joy to use.

-TODO: split this into multiple files and categorize them into `MVP` and `post-MVP` features

 ## Typed holes

 This is a feature from Haskell/PureScript.
 It allows you to prefix an identifier